Ayagikei/LifeUp/README.md

 - Exp can improve your attributes and skill levels.
 And it will reflect your self-improvement.

 - Use coins to buy the item you want to reward yourself.
 This can be used for you to balance your work and rewards, and to improve your focus.

 - Set up achievements to auto-track your task progress and goals.

 - More!
 Pomodoro, Feelings, custom loot boxes and there's even a crafting feature!

 This is the gamification of your life, and you can customize your own gamification list and reward/penalty syetem for optimal motivation, which may be helpful for ADHD.

 ---

+## SDKs

+We're developing an SDK so you can integrate with LifeUp.

+Currently we have open-sourced "LifeUp Cloud" - it turns your phone into a server so you can integrate with LifeUp from other devices (like your computer).

+For example, you can use Python to write software to call LifeUp to complete the task.
+Or write a simple web page to create a new task.

+In the future, we will also provide an interface for querying data.

+---

 ## Timeline